 - Joined the breastfeeding task force at Bronson Battle Creek

 - Renewable contract with Communities in Schools for Childbirth and Breastfeeding Education

 - Hosted the first annual Breastfeeding in the Park event

 Leadership, Partnerships, and Members:

-Milk Like Mine was established under the leadership of Rickishia Williams, CLS and Stephanie Freeman, CLC.
+Milk Like Mine was established under the leadership of Rickeshia Williams, CLS, CLC, MCD, CBE and Stephanie Freeman, CLC, BD, CPD.
 The leadership team currently includes:

-Additional Current Members of the Milk Like Mine include:
+Additional Current Members of Milk Like Mine include:

 - Jazimien Clark

 - Rayven Felix